ludwig-ai/ludwig-docs/src/docs/user_guide.md

 The details about the preprocessing parameters that each datatype accepts will be provided in the datatype-specific sections.

-It is important to point out that different features within the same datatype may require different preprocessing.
+It is important to point out that different features with the same datatype may require different preprocessing.
 For instance a document classification model may have two text input features, one for the title of the document and one for the body.

 As the length of the title is much shorter than the length of the body, the parameter `word_length_limit` should be set to 10 for the title and 2000 for the body, but both of them share the same parameter `most_common_words` with value 10000.